 If you know in advance that your child is going to be absent, please tell your child's class teacher/school, in a note if possible.

-On the first day of any absence, and before 10am, you should tell the school of your child's absence.
-Where possible, you should tell the school how long the absence is expected to be.
-If your child's absence lasts longer than 5 school days, please tell the school of your child's progress and likely date of return, if known.
+On the first day of any absence, and before 10am, you should tell the school or nursery of your child's absence.
+Where possible, you should tell the school or nursery how long the absence is expected to be.
+If your child's absence lasts longer than 5 school days, please tell the school or nursery of your child's progress and likely date of return, if known.

-If your child is not present in school and the school has received no notification from you regarding the absence by 10am, school staff will contact you using the contact details you have provided to the school.
-If the school cannot contact you to confirm the whereabouts of your child, the Headteacher may ask the school's Attendance and Welfare Officer to call at your home or may notify the Police.
+If your child is not present in school or nursery and they have received no notification from you regarding the absence by 10am, school or nursery staff will contact you using the contact details you have provided.
+If the school or nursery cannot contact you to confirm the whereabouts of your child, the Headteacher may ask the school's Attendance and Welfare Officer to call at your home or may notify the Police.

-It is extremely important that you inform the school of any changes in your contact details.
+It is extremely important that you inform the school or nursery of any changes in your contact details.

 Sometimes children miss school without the knowledge of their parents.
 Your child's school will regularly check for any unexplained absences and may write to you for an explanation if there are any outstanding absences.